Financial Invisibles Report

-The PYMNTS Financial Invisibles Report, a Unifund collaboration, is designed to examine how the general population uses its credit and deals with paying bills.
-It also aims to shed light on financial invisibles by diving into a variety of issues, including how individuals handle bill payments and use credit products, as well as the impact of traumatic events on an individual’s financial stability.
+The Financial Invisibles Report™, a Unifund collaboration, examines how the general population uses credit and pays bills.
+It aims to shed light on financial invisibles by diving into several issues, including how they handle bill payments and use credit products, and the impact traumatic events have on their financial stability.

-To compile the index, PYMNTS surveyed more than 2,000 Americans, to ask them about their financial habits and circumstances.
-Our sample generally, demographically mirrors the U.S. population with one important exception: We sought relatively low-income Americans to help deepen our insights into the use of credit by those who are financially challenged.
+To compile the report, PYMNTS surveyed more than 2,000 Americans and asked them about their financial habits and circumstances.
+Overall, our sample demographically mirrors the U.S. population with one important exception: We sought relatively low-income Americans to help deepen our insights into the use of credit by those who are financially challenged.